COMCIFS/comcifs.github.io/InterBlockLinkProposal.rst

 Set categories into save frames.
 The current proposal removes the syntactical element, exposes the behaviour of the keys, and adopts a global relational view of the underlying semantics.

+Note that ``_audit.dataset_id`` is a grouping mechanism.
+The particular value taken by this data name is only relevant if the dataset is referred to externally to that dataset.
+Therefore, if a data format allows data blocks to be grouped in some other way (e.g. files in a directory, nodes in a hierarchy) there is no need to explicitly assign a value to this dataname during data block creation.

 Example
 =======